 We need to know the ‘who’, ‘how’, ‘what’ and ‘why’ of initiatives such as research, education interventions, policy and international development.

 Standardised Data on Initiatives (STARDIT) is a proposed way of sharing data about ‘research’, ‘interventions’, ‘projects’ and other similar words that describe any kind of ‘initiative’ or action.
 It is a proposed way to standardise data about initiatives in multiple human languages.

 It is designed to be useful across all disciplines, including health, environment, basic science, participatory research, policy and international development.
 STARDIT reports will be shared open access, using linked-data.

 How could it be helpful?

 STARDIT also provides a way for initiatives to share ongoing updates about impacts to create ‘living’ reports throughout the lifetime of an initiative (for example, at the planning stage, the doing stage and the evaluation stage).
 Data is structured to facilitate machine translation.
-In this way STARDIT will help contribute to creating novel metrics for future research, across languages.
+In this way STARDIT will help contribute to creating novel metrics for future research, and ‘living systematic reviews’ across languages.

 How is it being developed?

 STARDIT is being co-created in a collaborative way, with anyone in the world invited to be a part of shaping the development.
 We are currently preparing a version for peer review – you can get involved in that process here.

 All information and data generated by this project will be shared for free under a Creative Commons licence.

 We hosted an event on 1st October 2019 in London and online, inviting people to come and get involved in helping plan how we can create a useful way to share data on future initiatives.
 We will share a report about this event soon.
 More events are planned for 2020 – sign up to our newsletter or follow Science for All on Twitter and Facebook.